jamerfort/iris-tz/README.md

 > Time zones are HARD!
 Let's make them easy!!!

+To learn more about time zones, Daylight Savings Time, offsets and more, check out [Time Zones and Offsets and ObjectScript, Oh My!](./docs/Timezones_and_Offsets.md).

 ### InterSystems "Bringing Ideas to Reality" Contest
 This library was originally created/published for the [InterSystems "Bringing Ideas to Reality" Contest](https://community.intersystems.com/post/intersystems-bringing-ideas-reality-contest).